-Whether you love rock, hip-hop, jazz, blues, soul, folk, or classical, Whatcom County has you covered any night of the week with a variety of live music venues.
+Whether you love rock, hip-hop, jazz, blues, soul, folk, or classical Bellingham and Whatcom County has you covered any night of the week with a variety of live music venues.
 You can dance, bang your head, or sit and enjoy a savory snack and a drink.
-This list of my favorite venues will sate any music lover’s quest to see the best of what Bellingham and Whatcom County have to offer.
-For practical reasons, music venues tend to cluster near the business districts along the I-5 corridor.

 The Mount Baker Theatre is a sumptuous 1500-seat venue.
 It provides a grand stage for cultural music performances as well as international touring favorites.
-Music highlights for 2017-2018 season included: Sawyer Brown, A Night with Janis Joplin, The Simon & Garfunkel Story, Shemekia Copeland & Matt Andersen, Michael Kaeshammer, Béla Fleck & Abigail Washburn, Rosanne Cash with John Leventhal, Peter Yarrow, Dailey & Vincent.
+Music highlights for 2019-2020 season include: Sweet Honey in the Rock, The Gatlin Brothers, Steep Canyon Rangers, Pink Martini, Chris Botti and The Wailin’ Jennys.
 Ticket prices are generally higher than the other venues but offer a once-in-a-lifetime experience.

 Local musicians are part of the core of this all-ages DIY non-profit art and music venue.
 The music variety is as wide as the interests of Bellingham’s musicians and every dollar raised supports local artists.
-The Make.Shift is also home local artist studio space, Bellingham’s Local Music Library and the community radio station, KZAX, 94.9 and Online.
+The Make.Shift is also home to local artist studio space, Bellingham’s Local Music Library and the community radio station, KZAX, 94.9 and Online.
+You can tour artists studios and stroll through the gallery at the First Friday Art Walk at the beginning of each month.
 Many musicians get their start here and its a fun, safe place to spend an evening with my teens.

 Built in an historic warehouse on the alley behind Pepper Sisters restaurant, the Honey Moon is an all-ages venue for local singer/songwriters as well as a variety of bands including Latin fusion, Irish fiddle and cello, country, and Appalachian tunes.
 They host Irish & Folk Mondays.
 The venue is intimate so you feel like you know the band by the end of the show.
 Their outdoor seating is great in good weather.
 In addition to local music and the occasional out-of-towner, they love to host poetry events as well.
 The venue has been locally-owned since it opened in 2005.
 They make their mead and cider on-site and offer simple snacks.
 Entry to this hip hole-in-the-wall is in the alley.

 Kulshan’s State Street location is kid-friendly in their outdoor seating area and offers plenty of locally-brewed beer and live music, especially Americana, Irish, and folk.
-Some of the area’s best food trucks parked right out front or you can bring your own food from off-site.
+The band plays outside when the weather allows and cozies up inside the rest of the year.
+Some of the area’s best food trucks park right out front or you can bring your own food from off-site.
 I ride my bicycle to this venue to play darts and appreciate the relaxed atmosphere.

 The Main Street is a good old American bar.
-They like good local rock music and offer comfort food and drinks that satisfy.
-They have a solid sound system and a great dance floor making this a great stop in Ferndale, to the north of Bellingham, just off I-5.
+They like local rock music and offer comfort food and drinks that satisfy.
+They have a solid sound system and a great dance floor making this a must stop in Ferndale, to the north of Bellingham, just off I-5.